 The Sun rules Leo, he is in his domicile at this New Moon.
 The Sun giving his glorious light and warmth is essential to life, Sol is attuned with creativity, abundance – along with attributes especially favourable as we proceed through the latter months of 2020 – self-determination, courage, wisdom and spiritual illumination.

 The New Moon is conjunct fixed star Alphard, a star that can bring an influence of disruption, as well as being entwined with the Moon’s nodes, which without doubt have a potent influence on the affairs of life.

-The New Moon is conjuct Mercury, and just proceeding the New Moon on August 17th, the Superior Conjuction of the Sun and Mercury – Mercury Cazimi – occured.
+The New Moon is conjunct Mercury, and just proceeding the New Moon on August 17th, the Superior Conjunction of the Sun and Mercury – Mercury Cazimi – occurred.
 When mind (Mercury) and self-expression (Sun) align something important may well be clarified or illuminated that leads to a turning point, perhaps motivating a decision or intention for the future.
 The New Moon continues the focus on our thoughts, ideas and communications, and prompts us to act on our plans.

 This is encouraged by Mercury Cazimi and the New Moon both featuring a trine to Mars, in domicile in Aries.
 The Sun is exalted in Aries, and Sol, Mercurius, and now Luna are all in the face and terms of Mars – seemingly a harmonious blend of vision and dynamism.